-- Safety and efficacy of the medication; - How it compares to existing medications; - The effectiveness of the medication compared to others for a particular group of patients; - Alternative ways to use an approved treatment to increase its effectiveness, ease of use, and/or decrease its side effects; - Different effects on untested populations (ie. children) of a new medication or approved treatments.
+- Safety and efficacy of the medication; - How it compares to placebo responses; - The effectiveness of the medication compared to other medications for a particular group of patients; - Alternative ways to use an approved treatment to increase its effectiveness, ease of use, and/or decrease its side effects;

+Different effects on untested populations (ie. children) of a new medication or approved treatments.